z4kn4fein/stashbox/README.md

  - **Unknown type resolution** - unregistered services can be resolved or injected.
  - **Default and optional value injection** - primitive types or dependencies with default or optional value can be injected.
  - **Open generic type resolution** - concrete generic types can be resolved from open generic definitions, constraint checking and nested generic definitions also supported.
- - **Constructor, property and field injection** - supports attribute driven injection and attributeless injection as well, where there is no chance to decorate members with attributes.
+ - **Constructor, property and field injection** - supports attribute driven injection and auto injection as well, where there is no chance to decorate members with attributes.
  - **Injection method** - methods decorated with `InjectionMethod` attribute will be called at resolution time.
  - **Wiring into container** - member injection can be executed on existing instance with every resolve call.
  - **Building up existing instance** - member injection can be executed on existing instance without registering it into the container.